fccdsicapstone/etl/README.md

 FCC data is large (~400 million records) and PostgreSQL is slow for complex queries.
 So we also set up FCC data in [Google BigQuery](https://console.cloud.google.com/bigquery?project=fccdsicapstone-218522&authuser=1&organizationId=819335046878&p=fccdsicapstone-218522&page=project).
 All data can be queried from `broadband.fcc`.

+`google-cloud-sdk` should be installed to use tools like `bq` and `gsutil`, and to resolve authorization problems.
+It comes pre-intalled on VM.
+On local machines, installation instruction can be found [here](https://cloud.google.com/sdk/docs/downloads-interactive).

 Tranfer data example (via Google Cloud Engine Virtual Machine) to Google Cloud Storage

     ## In the VM (For internet speed.
 Avoid possible disconnection between local machine and storage caused by slow internet speed)